 Before I tell you about the markings on the head line, I want you to understand just how crucial this line is in a palm reading.
-The line of head is the horizontal crease which originates beneath the index finger.
-In some hands it slopes gently downward, in others, it is straight across.
-The shape, length and type of head line give us clues to the character as well as predict some outcomes as far as the mental health is concerned.
-It is for that reason that it’s super important to know how to read it properly.
+The line of the head is the horizontal crease that originates beneath the index finger.
+In some hands, it slopes gently downward; in others, it is straight across.
+The shape, length and type give us clues about the character and predict some outcomes as far as mental health is concerned.
+It is for that reason that it’s super important to know how to read it correctly.

 CHAINED LOOKING LINE

 If the line appears to have several islands, like a chain, it shows someone who has a sensitive mentality; they may be undergoing personal, intellectual or mental issues.

 It tells of an unstable and restless mind, and the memory is weak.
 The subject can be unmotivated towards career goals, uncertain about their future, suffer learning difficulties, be able to think straight or even tend towards laziness.
 It can also suggest that an individual is experiencing depression.
 The chained line can change over time as circumstances shift and begin to even out.

 A square on the head line is an encouraging mark, as it protects an otherwise weak area of the line, usually representing overcoming mental stress or protection regarding an injury to the head.

 A square can be four lines surrounding an island, a bar line, a cross or a star.
 It acts like a deletion line, whereby an event was narrowly avoided or missed due to a change of development or action.